Bills Announce Six Roster Moves

-The Bills announced six roster moves on Saturday including activating DE Dawuane Smoot and LB Baylon Spector from injured reserve.
+The Bills announced six roster moves on Tuesday, including activating OL Tylan Grable from injured reserve.

-They also elevated S Kareem Jackson and QB Mike White from the practice squad, while releasing OL Will Clapp and WR Jalen Virgil.
+The team is also releasing DE Casey Toohill and signing OL Will Clapp and WR Jalen Virgil to the practice squad.

-Smoot, 29, was selected with the No. 68 overall pick in the third round by the Jaguars out of Illinois in 2017.
-He finished the final year of a four-year rookie contract worth $3,364,160, which includes a signing bonus of $964,160.
+Buffalo is also releasing DE Kameron Cline and DT Branson Deen from the unit.

-Smoot ended up re-signing with the Jaguars on a two-year, $14 million deal and made a base salary of $3.85 million in 2022.
-He returned to Jacksonville on another one-year deal for the 2023 season.
+He was among Denver’s final roster cuts coming out of the preseason but caught back on with the team’s practice squad.

-He was testing the market as an unrestricted free agent this offseason when he caught on with the Bills.
+After not appearing in any games in 2023, Virgil was on and off the Bills’ practice squad in 2024.

-In 2024, Smoot appeared in five games and recorded 11 tackles and one-and-a-half sacks.
+In 2024, Virgil has appeared in six games for the Bills but recorded no statistics.

 Looking for the latest NFL Insider News & Rumors?